-Music for All (MFA) is committed to providing thorough and equitable housing support to participants in Bands of America Grand Nationals and Fall Super Regional Championships.
+Music for All (MFA) is committed to providing thorough and equitable housing support to participants in Bands of America Grand Nationals and Fall Super Regional Championships at Indianapolis and St. Louis.
 Creating, operating, and ensuring the success of large-scale destination events is complex and complicated.
 Our goal is to maintain and operate a transparent and supportive housing system.